FAQ

 The ticket enables you to visit all 75 participating museums and use the Long Night shuttle buses.

 You can buy the Long Night ticket here in the online shop.
-It’s also for sale at the visitBerlin Tourist Information offices in the Humboldt Forum (Mon–Sun 10am–6pm), at the central station Berlin Hauptbahnhof (Mon–Sun 8am–9pm), at the Brandenburg Gate (Mon–Sun 10am–6pm) and at Berlin-Brandenburg Airport BER (Mon–Sun 9am–9pm).
+It’s also for sale at the visitBerlin Tourist Information offices in the Humboldt Forum (Mon–Sun 10:00 am–6:00 pm), at the Berlin central station (Mon–Sun 8am–9pm), at the Brandenburg Gate (Mon–Sun 10am–6pm) and at Berlin-Brandenburg Airport BER (Mon–Sun 9am–9pm).

 The ‘My Route’ section allows you to save events, museums and exhibitions that you would like to visit during the Long Night of Museums and to create your own personal route.

-To add events, museums or exhibitions to your route, click on the route icon (white, wavy line with a plus sign) to the right of the event preview in the program overview or at the top right of the respective content page.
+To add events, museums or exhibitions to your route, click on the route icon (white, wavy line with a plus sign, label for screenreader: add to my route) in the teaser on the programme overview or on the respective content page.

 You can also add our recommended themed routes to your route.

-You can view and customise your route using the route icon at the top of the website.
+You can view and customise your route using the route icon at the top of the website (label for screenreader: my route).

 You can start your Long Night anywhere, for example at a museum in your own neighbourhood.
 At all participating museums, you’ll receive tickets and folding maps with information about the museums and their programmes.